alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 ## The bottom line

-As we‘ve seen, implementing a theme switcher with help of some clever techniques and CSS Custom Properties is not that hard!
+As we’ve seen, implementing a theme switcher with help of some clever techniques and CSS Custom Properties is not that hard!

-The question is, if we need to use a little bit of JavaScript _anyways_ to remember the user‘s selection for future visits, why don‘t we just add a few lines of JavaScript to implement the theme switcher as well?
+The question is, if we need to use a little bit of JavaScript _anyways_ to remember the user’s selection for future visits, why don’t we just add a few lines of JavaScript to implement the theme switcher as well?

 Considering that a (very) small amount of people browse the web with JavaScript disabled, with this implementation they can be part of the fun too!

-But most importantly, there‘s something really satisfying about solving problems with _CSS only_.
+But most importantly, there’s something really satisfying about solving problems with _CSS only_.